Do you need support?

 Family Support at Home

-We can visit any family who lives in the borough of Barnet or Harrow, who has at least one child under five and is going through a difficult time.
+We can visit any family who lives in the boroughs of Barnet, Brent or Harrow, who has at least one child under five and is going through a difficult time.
 This can be anything from feeling isolated, being new to the area, suffering from post-natal depression or finding it hard to cope with twins or triplets.

 Volunteers visit the family once a week and support them in a variety of practical or emotional ways.
 They may accompany the parent on outings, shopping trips or to keep appointments, play with the children while the parent gets on with something else at home or has a much-needed rest, or simply sit and chat if that is what is needed.
 It’s simple, but it works!